codatio/codat-docs/docs/introduction/change-policy.md

 updatedAt: "2022-10-04T14:20:08.975Z"
 ---

 We always try to make changes to our product in a backwards-compatible way.
-This means you can choose whether, when and how to update your code and take advantage of the new functionality.
+This means you can choose whether, when and how to update your code and take advantage of the new functionality.lk';';

 ## Backwards-compatible changes